tonecake/tonecake-old/README.md

 - Opera (webkit) 15.0+
 - Firefox for Android 25.0+
 - Chrome for Android 29.0+
-- Safari iOS (webkit) 6.0+
+- Safari for iOS (webkit) 6.0+
 - Opera Mobile for Android and Symbian 15.0+

-미지원
+지원예정
 -------------------
 - Internet Explorer
 - Android Browser
+- BlackBerry 10
-- BlackBerry Browser
+- BlackBerry 5 ~ 7.1
-- Opera mini
+- Opera mini for iOS